dragonpilee/dragonpilee/README.md

 # 💫 About Me

 Hi, I'm **Alan Cyril Sunny** 👋
-🎓 MSc Computer Science graduate with a specialization in **Data Analytics**
+🎓 MSc Computer Science graduate with a specialization in **Data Analytics** 🎓 Interdisciplinary academic background: **BSc Chemistry + MSc Computer Science**
 🌱 Strong interdisciplinary foundation in **Physics, Chemistry, Mathematics**, and **Computer Science**
 👨‍🏫 10+ years of experience as a **tutor**, simplifying complex STEM concepts
 💻 Developer proficient in **Java, Python, Kotlin, React, Next.js**, and more